 The fluids you mention may be useful in identifying a perpetrator, but have limitations.
 The prostate-specific antigen (PSA) that may be produced by a woman does not contain DNA and may not be secreted during a sexual assault.
 A female perpetrator may be more likely to leave behind DNA if she is breast feeding or if she ejaculates during the assault.
 Other sources of left-behind DNA may be more useful, including hair, skin cells, and saliva from the perpetrator.
 Alhough it may be psychologically difficult to refrain from showering after an assault, DNA collection is more successful if identifying secretions are not washed away.

 If you or someone you know has experienced an assault, you can get support from a number of sources.
-If you are a student at Columbia, you can make an appointment with a health care provider from Primary Care Medical Services by logging in to Open Communicator or by calling x4-2284.
-Also be aware that you may choose to speak with a counselor from Counseling and Psychological Services.
-Students at Columbia can also receive confidential support from the Rape Crisis/Anti-Violence Support Center.
 You may want to check out the response in Was I raped? in the Go Ask Alice! relationships archives for more information.
-If you are not at Columbia, you may want to visit the Rape, Abuse, and Incest National Network.
+In addition to talking to your primary care provider, or a trusted counselor, you may want to visit the Rape, Abuse, and Incest National Network.

 Thanks again for your question,